dexter2206/ising/doc/usage.rst

 There are three formats supported by **ising**:

 - The dictionary format already presented in previous section.
 - The *coefficients list format*.
-In this format coefficients are specified as a list of lists, in hich each row is of the form ``[i, j, J_ij]`` or ``[i, i, h_i]`.`
+In this format coefficients are specified as a list of lists, where each row is of the form ``[i, j, J_ij]`` or ``[i, i, h_i]`.`
 - The *matrix* format.
-In this format you specify your coefficients as a matrix in which diagonal elements correspond to :math:`h_i` and off-diagonal elements correspond to :math:`J_{ij}`.
+In this format one specifies coefficients as a matrix where its diagonal elements correspond to :math:`h_i` and off-diagonal elements correspond to :math:`J_{ij}`.
 The matrix can either be a list of lists or a `numpy` array.

-Putting it in another way, here are equivalent ways of specifying graph from the above basic example
+To summarize, here are three equivalent ways to specify the problem graph

 .. code:: python

-	  # coefficients list format
+	  # 1. coefficients list format
           graph = [[0, 1, 2], [1, 2, -3], [0, 0, 1], [2, 3, 2.5]],
-	  # matrix format: as list of lists or numpy array
+	  # 2. & 3. matrix format: as list of lists or numpy array
           graph = [[1, 2, 0, 0], [0, 0, -3, 0], [0, 0, 0, 2.5], [0, 0, 0, 0]],
           graph = np.array([[1, 2, 0, 0], [0, 0, -3, 0], [0, 0, 0, 2.5], [0, 0, 0, 0]]),

-Note that the *matrix* format requires your spins to be labelled with :math:`0, \ldots, n`, other two formats are not restricted in this way.
+Note that the *matrix* format requires spins variables to be labelled with :math:`0, \ldots, n`, other two formats are not restricted in this way.

-Also note that since both :math:`J_{ij}` and :math:`J_{ji}` can be specified in all the formats it does not matter which one is chosen.
-In fact, if one chooses to specify both coefficients, both of them will be used.
-Therefore, using the following graphs would yield the same result as the previous example:
+Since both couplings :math:`J_{ij}` and :math:`J_{ji}` can be specified in all three formats, it does not matter which one is chosen.
+In fact, if one provides both coefficients, both will be used.
+Therefore, specifing the following graphs would yield the same result as the previous example:

 .. code:: python